-Peebles has remained active in the community since moving to the Outer Banks.
-He is the Vice-Chair for the Board of Trustees for Hampden-Sydney College.
-He has served as Senior Warden of the Vestry for St. Andrew’s By-The-Sea Episcopal Church and Past-President of the Dare County Jaycees, where he was recognized with the Charles Hawkins Award as one of the top ten chapter Presidents in North Carolina.
-He also has served as Chair, Board of Directors, Outer Banks YMCA; Director, Outer Banks Chamber of Commerce; Member, Outer Banks Hospital Development Council; and Member, Law Council, The Washington and Lee School of Law.
+Peebles currently is the Chair-elect for the Board of Trustees at Hampden-Sydney College.
+He has previously served as Senior Warden of the Vestry for St. Andrew’s By-The-Sea Episcopal Church; Chair, Board of Directors, Outer Banks Family YMCA; and Past-President of the Dare County Jaycees, where he was recognized with the Charles Hawkins Award as one of the top ten chapter Presidents in North Carolina.
+He has also served as a Director, Outer Banks Chamber of Commerce; Member, Outer Banks Hospital Development Council; and Member, Law Council, The Washington and Lee School of Law.

-Peebles is a director for the Bank of Hampton Roads.
+Peebles is presently a director for the Bank of Hampton Roads.